Ferguson's Cottage

-Ferguson's Cottage is a heritage-listed residence at 1 Breakwater Road, Coffs Harbour, City of Coffs Harbour, New South Wales, Australia.
+Ferguson's Cottage is a heritage-listed residence at 1 Breakwater Road, Coffs Harbour, a city in the Mid North Coast region of New South Wales, Australia.
 It was designed and built by the New South Wales Department of Public Works.
 It was added to the New South Wales State Heritage Register on 27 November 2009.
 It remains a private residence.

 History

 Public works office

 The building was originally associated with the construction or maintenance of the South Coffs breakwater by the Public Works Department, probably as a temporary construction office.

 Coffs Harbour was constructed in stages.
 Work began in 1912 on a causeway from the mainland to South Coffs Island, where a quarry was opened on the headland, a railway laid and plant installed.

 Whilst work on the exposed eastern breakwater (extending out from South Coffs Island) begun in 1918, numerous wash-aways resulted in the wall not being completed until October 1939, with the finishing work of concreting the core of the wall completed in 1943.
 The inadequate size of the rock available from the quarry on South Coffs Island was a major cause of the breakwater's instability.
 The casting and tipping of 100 ton concrete blocks to armour the seaward face helped solve the problem.

 As construction buildings including offices were generally built by carpenters often without plans and demolished on completion of the work, or moved to another site if transportable, the building is likely to be a rare surviving example of such a structure.
 The fact that the cottage is sitting on the original sleeper substructure, suggests it was probably not intended to serve for a long term.